KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-soccer by fewieden](https://github.com/fewieden/MMM-soccer)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `coverage.yml`: Replace it with v4.
-1. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SoccerLiveScore by 0m4r](https://github.com/0m4r/MMM-SoccerLiveScore)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `github-traffic-action_cron-trigger.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `github-traffic-action_manual-trigger.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-SoccerLiveScore.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-SoccerLiveScore.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-7. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.
-8. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-social-counter by ngnijland](https://github.com/ngnijland/MMM-social-counter)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-social-counter.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-social-counter.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+3. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-socialbicycles by 0lek](https://github.com/0lek/MMM-socialbicycles)